Skip to content

 • Test profiles are typically used during development to check whether new changes work as expected; they are also a great place to start when learning how to use a new pipeline

-nextflow run <workflow> -profile test,singularity
+nextflow run <pipeline> -profile test,singularity

 Exercise 1.3.2.1 ⏱ 2 mins

 We have created a small demo pipeline using the nf-core template called nf-core-demo.
 It's located in a repository on the Sydney-Informatics-Hub GitHub organisation.
-Clone the pipeline repository to your working directory.
+Over the next several exercises, we're going to use it to see how we can configure how an nf-core pipeline runs.

 nextflow clone Sydney-Informatics-Hub/nf-core-demo